aiwengchen/FXCM-API-Offerings/readme.md

 FXCM currently offers 3 trading APIs for free:  Java API, FIX API and ForexConnect with each of them connecting directly to FXCM’s trading server.

-In order to register for our FIX API there is minimum account size requirement of USD $25K per account while the other 2 APIs don’t require a minimum account size.
+FIX API requires an Active Trader account type, while other two APIs require at least a Standard account.
+Requirements for these account types depend on the entity.
+For more information please contact your account manager at FXCM.
 It is also very important to note that historical prices are available only via ForexConnect and Java API

 |API Name|Price Feed Frequency|Supporting Languages|Cost|Historical Price|Support CFD|Support MT4|
 |:---:|---|---|---|---|---|---|